-A hologram is a great place to start.
+A hologram is a great place to start when looking for a security feature for your cards.
 But they are not usually what people think they are.

-Companies put holograms on plastic cards with an overlay.
-This is a particular type of ribbon that goes in a desktop printer.
+Companies put holograms on plastic cards with an overlay; this is a particular type of ribbon that goes in a desktop printer.
 Once it is in the printer, it lays clear ribbon with a hologram on it over your ID badge.
-It would look like this:
+It would look like the picture below.

 These overlays serve a couple of different purposes.

-First, it adds the hologram to the card.
+First, it allows you to add the hologram to the card.
 Holograms are available in pre-designed configurations from the manufacturer.
 They are NOT customizable unless you're prepared to pay thousands of dollars.
 If you would like a hologram, we have designs available for you.
 But if you want your logo on the card, you'll have to choose from our two other options below.

 Credit and debit cards are perfect examples of hot foil stamping.
 In the image above, the last four digits of the debit card have a silver foil stamp with a hologram printed over it.
 For more examples of foil cards, click here.